eu command line

 Warning

-Many very basic facilities - like the definition of true
+Many very basic facilities - like the definition of true and

-- are provided by the prelude so suppressing it
+false and if - are provided by the prelude so suppressing it

 leaves a very bare environment.